Normal age-related memory problems

 - Dementia: memory loss and decline of mental ability are symptoms of conditions such as Alzheimer’s or vascular dementia.
-Our articles on diagnosing dementia and living with dementia help you understand more about this condition.
+Our articles on the different types of dementia and diagnosing dementia help you understand more about this condition.

 Less common causes of memory loss

 - Brain tumour: a tumour in certain parts of the brain can affect memory function.
 This may require surgery.

 - Infections: confusion and memory problems, which develop or get worse suddenly, may be caused by an infection, such as a urinary tract infection (UTI).
 These can be treated with medication.

 - Drugs or alcohol: long-term abuse of illegal drugs or excessive alcohol consumption can affect memory.